 Rheumatoid arthritis (RA) is a systemic autoimmune disease causing chronic inflammation in the synovial membranes and the joints.
 The damage caused by the inflammation is irreversible and will have a negative impact on the structures of the joint capsule, the articular joint cartilage and adjacent arteries.

 The disease development is believed to occur through a complex interaction between genes, environmental factors and immunity, with smoking being the major environmental risk factor.
 Due to the association between smoking and RA, and the potential lung involvement in the etiology of the disease, there is a need to evaluate whether other airborne exposures are related to the risk of developing RA.
-Exposures of interest are exposure to diesel exhaust and various types of dust.
+Exposures of interest are exposure to chemicals and various types of dust.
 Such studies could provide further knowledge on the role of the lungs in the etiology of RA.
-This PhD project is based on the population-based case-control study EIRA (Epidemiological Investigation of Rheumatoid Arthritis).

 Specific aims of the studies

 Study II To study occupational exposure to textile dust and risk of developing ACPA+ RA and ACPA- RA in women.
-We will use register data and a job-exposure matrix to study this association.
+This PhD project is based on the Malaysian case-control study MyEIRA.